Key takeaways

 We sat down with Michelle Covey, VP of Commercialization at GS1 US, to get her insights on everything barcode related.
 Watch our barcoding deep dive with Michelle below:

-In the following article, we’ll take a closer look at how to make barcodes, what they are, and what their future holds.
+In the following article, we’ll take a closer look at how to make barcodes, what they are, and what their future holds, while also outlining GS1 barcode pros and cons to help you decide if official barcodes are worth it for your business.

 What is a GS1 barcode?